Below is an incomplete list of commonly asked questions which we hope may be useful, please feel free to add to it (with answers).

 What does reflectivity tell you?

 We are glad you asked!
-Please check out our introduction and tutorial about the technique.
+Please check out our introduction and tutorial about the technique for an in-depth tutorial on what can be extracted, and how.
+Briefly, the information which can be extracted from specular reflectivity is the scattering length density (average atomic scattering length multiplied by the material density) as a function of distance perpendicular to the film surface.
 Note that the same principles apply for both x-rays and neutrons.

 How can I join ORSO/help?